Best Homeowners Insurance

 You may not be able to choose the state you live, but you can be aware of the different weather conditions that WILL affect your home.
 Having the best home insurance policy to cover those natural disasters and trusted home insurance adviser to find affordable coverage.

 Check to see if the property is retrofitted with protections that minimize future home insurance claims.
-Storms windows, high impact or metal roofing, are a few examples that may cost a little more now but will help protect your home.
+Storm windows, high impact or metal roofing, are a few examples that may cost a little more now but will help protect your home.

 2. Personal Credit and Prior Insurance Claims

 Your credit score will be another large factor and if you’ve had any prior property claims.
 Why is credit used to determine the cost of homeowners insurance?
-It’s a measure of risk and potentially being more prone to filing claims in the future.
+It’s a measure of risk and potentially more prone to filing claims in the future.

 In short, if you have a hard time managing paying your bills the higher probability you won’t keep up with the maintenance of the property.
 The poorly managed property has a higher likelihood of claims.
 Prior home insurance claims would be similar to having prior auto insurance accidents when shopping for other vehicle insurance.
-One claim may not be a red flag to insurance companies, but two and three prior claims, you’re going to have a hard time finding affordable home insurance.
+One claim may not be a red flag for insurance companies, but two and three prior claims, you’re going to have a hard time finding affordable home insurance.

 Keep your credit in good repair and pay less money for homeowners insurance.